jschultz299/jschultz299.github.io/_portfolio/rl.md

 ```

 <p>
-    ... is is sufficient for the agent to learn how to balance the pendulum, shown below.
+    ... is sufficient for the agent to learn how to balance the pendulum, shown below.
 We can see that the pendulum is much more stable for a longer period of time.
 </p>

 <p align="center">